contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Leaders should not influence the testimony of a witness in any legal proceeding.

-Contact information for Church legal counsel is provided in [38.8.27](38-church-policies-and-guidelines.md#38827-legal-counsel-for-church-matters).
+Contact information for Church legal counsel is provided in [38.8.24](38-church-policies-and-guidelines.md#38824-legal-counsel-for-church-matters).
 Outside of the United States and Canada, leaders should contact their area legal counsel.

-### 38.8.28 Mail from Church Headquarters
+### 38.8.25 Mail from Church Headquarters

 Some businesses and individuals send local leaders promotional items that might appear to be official Church correspondence.
 Official correspondence can be distinguished from other correspondence as follows: it is always conveyed (1) personally by Church leaders, (2) in a letter from Church leaders on Church letterhead stationery, or (3) by announcement in a Church publication.
 Only these items require Church leaders’ attention and action.

-### 38.8.29 Mail Sent to Church Headquarters

-Local leaders should place a return address on all letters and other items of correspondence sent to Church headquarters, in addition to the return address on the envelope in which the item is sent.

-### 38.8.30 Members’ Communication with Church Headquarters
+### 38.8.26 Members’ Communication with Church Headquarters

 Members of the Church are discouraged from making telephone calls or writing letters to General Authorities about doctrinal issues or personal matters.
 With an ever-increasing Church membership, responding personally to these inquiries presents an almost insurmountable task and would make it difficult for General Authorities to fulfill the duties for which they alone are responsible.
 The General Authorities love the members of the Church and do not want them to feel that they are without the support and guidance they need.
 However, all things need to be done with wisdom and order.